danteWei/CSCI-3120/CSCI 3120 A1/README.txt

 USAGE:
 --------
-When first time use it, compile it first using "make" command to make sure the executable is up to date, then involk the program using "./A1Exec" command.
+When first time use it, compile it first using "make" command to make sure the executable is up to date, then invoke the program using "./A1Exec" command.

 I set the alarm interrupt to print "alarm start" every time it interrupts the prgroam, so that we know it is interrupted.
-If you need to trigger any other interrupt except SIGINT, use the following command "kill -s <signal name> pid" to involk it.
+If you need to trigger any other interrupt except SIGINT, use the following command "kill -s <signal name> pid" to invoke it.

 Return Codes:
 --------